Frequently Asked Questions (FAQs)

 You can pay the fee using your credit/debit card.
 American Express is not accepted.

-The JCST annual fee should be paid up-front i.e. at the point of access/start of the academic year; payment should be made in full, with the fee amount calculated according to training status.
-Please note, monthly payment options are not compatible with the ISCP system.
+The JCST annual fee should be paid up-front i.e. at the point of access/start of the academic year; payment should be made in full unless you are eligible for a reduced fee.
+Please note, monthly payments or paying in instalments is not accepted.

 Can I get tax relief?